Desbeers/Make-Books/sample book/02 02 Collection.md

 ## Additional files

 If you like, you can add additional front- and backmatter pages to your collection.
 They are just like they are in a normal book, also in the same place.
-Keep the naming of the files in mind!
+Keep the naming of the files in mind.
 Your `compilation` book will be collected in a temporarily folder, together with the selected books.
 The name of the book in the temporarily folder will start with the number from the `group-position` tag. .
 So, most probably starting with 1.
 As long as you start the name of your `front matters` with a 0; you are safe.
-And name your backmatter “99-name”, unless you have more than 99 books of course, haha!
+And name your backmatter “99-name”, unless you have more than 99 books of course...

 ### Backmatter